 About Unlock

-Unlock is a newer home equity sharing company that services homeowners in at least 15 states.
+Unlock is a newer home equity sharing company that services homeowners in 14 states.
 The company launched in 2021 and is based in San Francisco.
 Like Hometap, it focuses solely on home equity investments.
 Read our full Unlock review for more details.

 Does Hometap or Unlock have better reviews and ratings?